Criticism of Starbucks: Denver, Colorado (2022)

 On March 11, 2022, baristas at a store in Denver, Colorado went on strike due to what they alleged to be union busting in the form of threats of job security and benefits if they petitioned to form a union.

 Phoenix, Arizona (2022)

 On March 15, 2022, the NLRB issued complaints against Starbucks based on two charges of unlawful discipline and termination of baristas Laila Dalton and Alyssa Sanchez.

-Firing of workers involved in union
+Firing of workers involved in unions

 In 2022, over a period of few months, Starbucks fired more than 85 workers in the US involved in organizing worker unions against unfair labor practices.
 The workers also accused Starbucks of creating a culture of fear and surveillance in the store.

-2022 Russian invasion of Ukraine

-Following the 2022 Russian invasion of Ukraine, a number of companies (including Starbucks) have faced growing pressure to halt operations in Russia, but have not yet done so.
-On March 4, Starbucks CEO Kevin Johnson stated that the company has no business operations in Ukraine, but does have 130 licensed Starbucks locations in Russia that are wholly owned by a "licensed partner".
-While Johnson did not comment on their future, he condemned the Russian invasion and did say that the company "will donate any royalties we receive from our business operations in Russia to humanitarian relief efforts for Ukraine."

-On March 9, 2022, Starbucks and its license partner in Russia agreed to temporarily pause its operation and shutter all Starbucks locations in the country.
-At the time Starbucks also halted all shipments of its products to Russia and announced that its license partner agreed to continue to support the nearly 2,000 partners who relied on Starbucks for their livelihood.
-Then on May 23, 2022 Starbucks made the decision to exit and no longer have a brand presence in the Russian market.
-When announcing their decision Starbucks stated "We will continue to support the nearly 2,000 green apron partners in Russia, including pay for six months and assistance for partners to transition to new opportunities outside of Starbucks."
+2025 strike

+In November 2025, unionized baristas across the U.S. went on strike amid unfair labor practices and stalled contract bargaining.